LucasCandemilChagas/LucasChagas/README.md

-First of all, I'm Lucas Chagas and this is my github page.
-I use GitHub for study.
+First of all, I'm Lucas Chagas and this is my GitHub page and it's used for my studies.
 I'm currently in the 5th semester of Computer Science at PUCRS.
 I'm doing projects/exercises in languages like Java, Python, C, JavaScript, HTML, to improve my knowledge and techniques.

 <div>